 I’m trying to set up a virtual serial port on my computer for software testing, but I can’t find a reliable way to get it working.
 I’ve tried some basic options but nothing seems to connect properly.
 Does anyone know a simple method or tool that actually works for creating a virtual COM port?

-Drop in a tool like this one, and boom—you get virtual serial port pairs on your rig.
+Drop in a tool like this one, and got virtual serial port pairs on your rig.
 It’s legit just software wizardry that pretends you have those old-school ports plugged in somewhere.

 Here’s my “brutal but honest” stack on reliable serial port emulation for software testing: a lot of those free tools trip over themselves when you start piping data at any kind of speed, especially with stubborn legacy apps.
 If you want something that doesn’t throw a tantrum mid-debug (looking at you, com0com), check out dedicated solutions like Virtual Serial Port Driver.
 This utility sets up pairs of virtual COM ports that your apps can see and use exactly like they were physical ones hooked to the back of your machine.
 Stuff connects, and more importantly, keeps connecting—none of that “mysterious disconnect” misery.